India central to our global ambitions, says Lenovo India official | Technology

 According to the presentation, about 50 lakh units of Lenovo's products are made in India each year.

-The company operates on the commercial, infrastructure, consumer services and solutions in India.
-Its share in the consumer market is between 17.14 per cent, Nair said.
+The company operates on the commercial, infrastructure, services and solutions in India.
+Its share in the consumer market is between 12 to 14 per cent, Nair said.

 Speaking about the challenges in the consumer market here, he said that affordability is among one of the challenges.